grafana/loki/docs/overview/comparisons.md

 names and values, where only the label pairs are indexed.
 This tradeoff makes it cheaper to operate than a full index and allows developers to aggressively log from their applications.
 Logs in Loki are queried using [LogQL](../logql.md).
+However, because of this design tradeoff, LogQL queries that filter based on content (i.e., text within the log lines) require loading all chunks within the search window that match the labels defined in the query.

 Fluentd is usually used to collect and forward logs to Elasticsearch.
 Fluentd is called a data collector which can ingest logs from many sources, process it, and